Skip to content Skip to footer

 The name Quesada derives from the words “casa” and “chaida” meaning fertile place or beautiful place.
 Quesada is a destination that has much to offer to those seeking an authentic and enriching experience in the heart of Andalusia.
 Its combination of history, nature, culture and gastronomy make it a unique place, where every visitor can find something to fascinate them.

-Casa siloam - Holiday rentals in Torrox-Costa
+El morche - Holiday rentals in El Morche

 • Pool